DuanWong/to-do-app/README.md

 # iTask - Todo App

-This is a simple Todo application built with **React** using the `useReducer` hook for state management.
+**iTask** is a clean, responsive, and intuitive Todo app built with **React**.
-The project also uses `react-hook-form` for form handling and `localStorage` for data persistence.
+It helps you stay organized and boost productivity by managing your daily tasks with ease.

+Unlike typical todo apps, **iTask** leverages modern React features like `useReducer` for structured state management and `react-hook-form` for seamless form handling.
+Your tasks are automatically saved using `localStorage`, so you’ll never lose your progress — even after a page refresh.

 ## Features